Comparison of the potential energy for different equilibrium configurations of symmetric and asymmetric floating drops: Floating drops in

 \subsection{Examples of multiple equal-energy configurations}

 Finally, we show in Figure~\ref{fig:2dCaseCDensity} a density experiment where there are three values of $\rho_1$ where the wall-bound drop and the centrally located drop have the same energy value.
 We are able to find many cases with this number of equal-energy examples, and in Figure~\ref{fig:2ddesityFlow} we show a range of two parameters where the curves trace out trajectories where the energies are equal.
-This shows that for some values of $\rho_1$ there are one, two, or three values of $\gamma_{02}$ that have equal energy values.
+This shows that for some values of $\rho_1$ there are one, two, or three values of $\gamma_{02}$ that have equal energy values for the centrally located drops and the wall bound drops.
 It would be possible to run these experiments for different choices of pairs of parameters.